TomBruns/PayAwayReadMe/README.md

 * Our solution calls the [Twilo](https://www.twilio.com/) REST WebAPI to send SMS messages to customers.

 &nbsp;&nbsp;&nbsp;&nbsp;![App Arch Placeholder](Images/app_arch.jpg?raw=true)

+> @icon-info-circle Special thank you to the DataPower team who helped us setup a non-prod proxy for this project!

 ---
 ## Innovative Technology